nlpcl-lab/bert-event-extraction/README.md

     <td>40.0</td>
   </tr>
 </table>

+The performance of this model is low in argument classification even though pretrained BERT model was used.
+The model is currently being updated to improve the performance.

 ## Reference
 * Jointly Multiple Events Extraction via Attention-based Graph Information Aggregation (EMNLP 2018), Liu et al. [[paper]](https://arxiv.org/abs/1809.09078)